Bayan Ancient Tree In Bali: Kayu Putih Giant Kapok Tree

 The name Kayu Putih means ‘White Wood’ in Bahasa Indonesia and it comes from the color of the huge tree trunk.

-Some people have called this a Banyan tree, but I think it’s actually a Kapok tree (scientific name Ceiba pentandra), which is pretty rare in Bali.
-The Banyan confusion may come from people misreading the nickname ‘Bayan Ancient Tree’ from Instagram.
+Some people have called this a great Banyan tree, but I think it’s actually a giant Kapok tree (scientific name Ceiba pentandra), which is pretty rare in Bali.
+The Banyan confusion may come from people misreading the nickname ‘Bayan Ancient Tree’ in Instagram posts.

 The local villagers say the tree is more than 50 meters tall and 700 years old, which would mean it was a baby back when some of Bali’s famous temples were being built.

 This is a fascinating tree and probably one of my favorites in Southeast Asia.
 The photography potential is insane.

 A small Balinese temple sits next to the Kayu Putih tree, but you don’t need to wear a sarong to walk around the outside.

 There are so many great photo spots here and you really need a wide angle camera lens to do the tree justice because it’s just so massive.